-Expert advice on seasonal and local yacht provisions in Spain
+Local and seasonal yacht provisions in Spain

 Spain will always be one of the first destinations thought of when chartering a yacht; and within Spain not many can resist the allure of Ibiza or Mallorca.
-These beautiful areas offers some of the freshest fruit and vegetables available, but also offers some local delecasies many yacht chefs may not have heard of before.
+These beautiful areas offers some of the freshest fruit and vegetables available, but also offers some local delicacies many yacht chefs may not have heard of before.

 Expert advice from a local Ibiza yacht provisioner